 Tidal Lagoon Power’s Swansea project has been criticized as providing “appalling” value for money by one government-supported non-profit, which called for the plans to be rejected my ministers who have the final say.

 And indeed, there’s a big caveat.
-If only one lagoon is built, the economics don’t make sense.
-That’s why they want to build five more.
 The developers themselves say that if only one lagoon, at Swansea, is built, the economics don’t make sense.
 That’s why they want to build five more.
 The company is proposing lagoons off nearby Cardiff and Newport, which they say could collectively power every home in Wales for over a century, and bring the cost of tidal electricity down to a level comparable with nuclear.
 Three more lagoons are in the works in Wales, and if all six are built they could generate about 8% of the UK’s electricity.

 Tidal power generation does have some precedent, though in slightly different forms.
 The Sihwa Lake power station in Korea utilizes a seawall built for flood defence to generate power.
 La Rance in France, which uses a barrage system, rather than a lagoon, has been generating power since 1966.